 - Nikes own marketing strategy also comes to the forefront here.
 Nike has always been known to create a sense of vacuum in the market.
-They instigate demand within the demographics and then supply the shoes in lower amounts.
+They instigate demand within the demographics and then supply the new shoes 2022 in lower amounts.
 This creates a sort of constant hype around the products.

 - The shoes also have a sort of collaborative feature about them.
 They are present in a wide variety of colours and have collaborated with aspirational names such as Travis Scott and Off White.
 This makes it such that you are bound to find a pair of these shoes to your liking.

 How to know if your shoe is the real deal?

 Following are some markers to identify whether you have gotten yourself a real pair of these shoes and what to ensure if you are planning on reselling them.